 The wide range of products, including foreign commodities, over 4.200 SPAR private label goods, and over 1,000 country-specific products, has also excited the Hungarian clientele from the start.

 Today, the company’s head office is in Bicske, around 40 km to the west of Budapest, which is also the site of the logistics centre and the REGNUM Hungarian meat-processing plant.
 In Ullő, 30 km southeast of Budapest, is a second logistics centre and the SPAR Enjoy-Convenience-Facility, where fresh salads and sandwiches are prepared daily.
 A second REGNUM meat-processing plant is located about 25 km from Budapest and 18 km from Bicske.

-With five different store formats, SPAR Hungary is clearly responding to the regional consumer behaviour of customers.
+With seven different store formats, SPAR Hungary is clearly responding to the regional consumer behaviour of customers.
 In Hungary, many SPAR stores are operated by independent retailers (franchisees).